praneethkvs/Memento/replit.md

-# Birthday & Anniversary Tracker
+# Memento

 ## Overview

-This is a full-stack web application for tracking birthdays and anniversaries.
+This is a full-stack web application for tracking birthdays, anniversaries, and other important events.
 It uses a modern tech stack with React frontend, Express.js backend, and PostgreSQL database.
 The app allows users to create, read, update, and delete events, with features like search, filtering, and reminder notifications.

 ## System Architecture